-- APVMA governance structure adopts executive management model, headed by the CEO with Advisory Board to provide advice to the CEO.
+- The APVMA governance structure adopts an executive management model, headed by the CEO with Advisory Board to provide advice to the CEO.

-- The APVMA implements new registration and label requirements to more effectively regulate spray drift risk.
+- The APVMA implements new registration and label requirements to regulate spray drift risk.

 - New Amendments to the Agvet Code allow the APVMA to streamline a number of regulatory processes, including label approval.